Farmworkers in the United States: Pesticides

 The use of pesticides for crop protection in the agriculture industry became increasingly widespread in the 20th century, and growers (employers of farmworkers) have heavily relied on their use post-World War Two.
 Over 1 billion pounds of pesticides are used in the United States each year.
 Exposure to pesticides has been linked to negative health effects, and many farmworkers, both individuals and groups, have spoken out against their use in recent decades.
 As growers consistently believed that pesticides were the best method to control pests, many growers' associations worked against regulation on the use of pesticides in the 1970s.
 Due to the rise of globalization, employers have been pressured to lobby for less regulations against pesticides in recent years to cope with increased competition, while farmworkers have been pressured to stay silent on workplace conditions and to remain unorganized.

+In more recent studies, researches have turned their focus towards the effects that pesticide exposure brings towards the youth in the Latinx farm work community.
+A study conducted in 2021, examined individuals who were between the age of ten and seventeen to see the aftermath pesticide leaves.
+During their study, the researches discovered that the exposure doesn't just occur directly in the fields, but it goes beyond.
+Through their analysis, they viewed how pesticide exposure was passed through clothes being contaminated, the environmental exposure, and the living situation of an individual.
+They even found evidence that linked individuals with pesticide exposure, even if they never stepped foot into an agricultural field, living with someone who was exposed to it was enough to contaminate someone else.
+The distance pesticide exposure can reach demonstrates the low protection the protection that these both young and grown farmworkers are at risk of.

 Several groups of farmworkers and organizations, which represent farmworkers across the United States, have consistently spoken out against the pesticides due to their claims of negative effects on the workers who are exposed to the chemicals.
 Such groups include Farmworker Justice, El Comité de Apoyo a Los Trabajadores Agrícolas (CATA), and the Farmworker Advocacy Network.
 While other strictly environmental justice groups have achieved success in reaching their goals by lobbying for regulations and public protests, farmworkers have struggled to advance via similar methods on the issue of workplace pesticide exposure.
 Groups which focus on pesticides today have opted to use a variety of methods in trying to help those affected by the use of harmful chemicals.
 Some organizations such as CATA have used pesticide safety training, including tips on clothing to wear.
 Other groups, such as Farmworker Justice, have called for increased protections by the Environmental Protection Agency and the requirement of reporting pesticide use on a national level, in addition to calling for extensive research on the long-term effects of pesticide use and pesticide exposure on agricultural workers.